-□ 16.
-Partially complete engine.
-Importing an engine not yet in its final configuration covered by a certificate of conformity (or an engine that will be installed in a vehicle covered by a certificate of conformity), or importing an engine that will be installed in an application not yet subject to EPA emission standards (see Code 17), subject to the provisions of 40 CFR 1068.325(g).
-A certificate holder may also import a partially complete engine from its foreign facility to its U.S. facility as described in 40 CFR 1068.325(g).
+installed in a vehicle covered by a certificate of conformity), subject to the provisions of 40 CFR 1068.325(g).
+This also applies to an engine covered by a valid exemption.
+A certificate holder may also import a partially complete engine from its foreign facility to its U.S. facility as described in 40 CFR